benblakehart/swarmanelle/README.md

 # swarmanelle
-Swarmatron style Pure Data patch
+Swarmatron style Pure Data patch for the Organelle